-Not too long ago, my little hurricanes and I watched “Anne of Green Gables”.
-Over the years, me and my kids would have AGG marathons.
-I thought they liked them; however, I have learned otherwise from some of my adult children.
+Not too long ago, my little hurricanes and I watched my long lost videos of “Anne of Green Gables”.
+My older kids and I would often have AGG marathons.
+I thought they liked them like I did; however, I’ve learned otherwise.

 “You can talk all you like, I don’t mind.”

 Isn’t a pleasure when we meet someone who just listens to us, who is truly interested in what we have to say, even if it’s things we’ve talked about over and over again.
 When I was going through a sad divorce, and I thought I would never get through the emotional devastation, there were a couple of folks who would listen over and over again; always encouraging me, always listening when I know they had other things to do.
-Often, I fall short of this quality, but I am trying to be attentive to the little stories and questions from my kids.
+Often, I fall short of this quality, but I am trying to be more attentive to what someone is saying rather than in crafting a response.

 “We might be of some good to her.”

 This is his answer to Merilla’s pronouncement that Anne would be of no use to them.
 This sweet, old bachelor persuades his spinster sister in keeping orphan Anne despite her not being a boy.
 Over time his sweetness rubs off on Merilla as when Anne leaves for school and the train pulls away, “He knew we needed her.”
-Kindness and tenderness as exhibited in this character cannot help but produce good in and to the recipients.
-Even amidst the turbulence of teenage tumults, a little shot of kindness and consideration helps still the stormy seas.
+Kindness and tenderness as exhibited in this character cannot help but produce good in and to its recipients.
+Even amidst the turbulence of teenage tumults of child rearing, a little shot of kindness and consideration helps still the stormy seas.

 “I never wanted a boy.
 I only wanted you from the first day.
 Don’t ever change.
 I love my little girl.
 I’m so proud of my little girl.”